torvalds/linux/Documentation/process/stable-api-nonsense.rst

   - Other people will find tuning opportunities in your driver.
   - Other people will update the driver for you when external interface changes require it.
-  - The driver automatically gets shipped in all Linux distributions without having to ask the distros to add it.
+  - The driver automatically gets shipped in all GNU/Linux distributions without having to ask the distros to add it.

-As Linux supports a larger number of different devices "out of the box" than any other operating system, and it supports these devices on more different processor architectures than any other operating system, this proven type of development model must be doing something right :)
+As GNU/Linux supports a larger number of different devices "out of the box" than any other operating system, and it supports these devices on more different processor architectures than any other operating system, this proven type of development model must be doing something right :)